Jinnbo/Jinnbo/README.md

 <br>

 - Hello, and welcome to my GitHub profile!
-My name is Jimmy Hui, and I am a third-year computer science student studying at Simon Fraser University.
+My name is Jimmy Hui, and I am a Fourth-year computer science student studying at Simon Fraser University.

-- I have front-end and back-end experience in web development, and I am currently learning about software testing, quality assurance, and front-end development.
+- I have front-end and back-end experience in web development, and I am currently learning about distributed systems, database systems, AI, and nextJS.

 <br>